ultravideo/rtp-benchmarks/README.md

 # RTP Benchmarks

-This repository features the benchmarking of uvgRTP, FFMpeg and Live555 against each other.
+This repository was created to compare the video streaming performance of uvgRTP against state-of-the-art in video streaming.
+The chosen libraries were Live555 and FFMpeg.
+Gstreamer also has the necessary features (supports HEVC RTP payload), but was omitted because there was no straightforward way to integrate its closely-knit media processing filters into this benchmark.
+This framework is not under active development, but simple bugs may be fixed if the feature is needed.

 Directories [uvgrtp](uvgrtp), [ffmpeg](ffmpeg), and [live555](live555) contain the C++ implementations for RTP (latency) senders and receivers.
-Currently, Linux is the only supported operating system.
+The Live555 implementation is has not been tested in a while and may not work out of the box.
+Linux is the only supported operating system.

-The benchmarking includes four phases: 1) Network settings (network.pl), 2) file creation (create.pl), 3) running the benchmarks (benchmark.pl) and 4) parsing the results into a CSV file (parse.pl).
+The benchmarking includes four phases: 1) Network settings (`network.pl`), 2) file creation (`create.pl`), 3) running the benchmarks (`benchmark.pl`) and 4) parsing the results into a CSV file (`parse.pl`).
+All scripts print their options with the `--help` parameter.

 ## Requirements

-* kvazaar (required for generating the HEVC test file)
+* (kvazaar)[https://github.com/ultravideo/kvazaar] (required for generating the HEVC test file with `create.pl` script)
 * A raw YUV420 video file (you can find sequences here: http://ultravideo.fi/#testsequences)
 * uvgRTP (optional)
 * Live555 (optional)